MajorVictory/Pokemon5e-styles/README.md

-# Pokemon5e-styles
+# majors-minor-mods
-A module for FoundryVtt that adds UI styles based on the Pokemon Firered and Leafgreen games.
+A module for FoundryVtt containing personal modifications and changes.